Learning Neural Network Subspaces: Additional Experimental Details

 \subsection{Baseline Hyperparameters}

 We implement all baselines with the same hyperparameters described in \autoref{sec:res} whenever possible.
 However, some baselines have additional hyperparameters.
 For SWA \cite{izmailov2018averaging} we use the default values from { {\url{https://github.com/timgaripov/swa}}}---SWA LR of 0.05 and begin saving checkpoints 40 epochs before training ends (75\% of the way through).
+For experiments with SWA throughout this wok we use either a cyclic (denoted \textit{Cyclic LR}) or high constant (denoted \textit{High Const.
+LR}) learning rate for the late phase of training and provide results for the best or both.
 For SWA-Guassian we construct the Gaussian using 6 saved SWA checkpoints.

+Additionally, we tried using the regularization term (\autoref{eq:reg}) to encourage diversity among the SWA checkpoints but did not succeed in improving performance.